Google Chrome: Incognito mode

+In 2024, Google agreed to destroy billions of records to settle a lawsuit claiming it secretly tracked the internet use of people who thought they were browsing privately in incognito mode.

 Do Not Track

-In February 2012, Google announced that Chrome would implement the Do Not Track (DNT) standard to inform websites the user's desire not to be tracked.
+In February 2012, Google announced that Chrome would implement the Do Not Track (DNT) standard to inform websites of the user's desire not to be tracked.
 The protocol was implemented in version 23.
 In line with the W3's draft standard for DNT, it is turned off by default in Chrome.

 Stability

 A multi-process architecture is implemented in Chrome where, by default, a separate process is allocated to each site instance and plugin.
 This procedure is termed process isolation, and raises security and stability by preventing tasks from interfering with each other.
 An attacker successfully gaining access to one application gains access to no others, and failure in one instance results in a Sad Tab screen of death, similar to the well-known Sad Mac, but only one tab crashes instead of the whole application.
 This strategy exacts a fixed per-process cost up front, but results in less memory bloat over time as fragmentation is confined to each instance and no longer needs further memory allocations.
 This architecture was later adopted in Safari and Firefox.

 Chrome includes a process management utility called Task Manager which lets users see what sites and plugins are using the most memory, downloading the most bytes and overusing the CPU and provides the ability to terminate them.
 Chrome Version 23 ensures its users an improved battery life for the systems supporting Chrome's GPU accelerated video decoding.